-Table XI Design Director, Zeke Binion, walks through a user flow in the Product Design Workshop with Chicago Ideas.
+Table XI product designer, Zeke Binion, walks through a user flow in the Product Design Workshop with Chicago Ideas.

 To find out what messaging and features would clarify CI’s purpose and spark user engagement, we started with a week-long Google design sprint to explore ways CI could stand out as a global platform for ideas.
 Over the five days, we prototyped solutions and validated them with the influential people CI hopes to reach.
 Together, we determined the three most pressing needs:

 The new site allows CI to lead with events and ticket sales in the run-up to its festival, then switch to promoting its other initiatives during the rest of the year.
 And it works flawlessly on mobile, so anyone can access innovative ideas and events with a few taps on their phone.